Transformosa/bimU.io.Docs/docs/agile/manage-and-resolve-issues.md

 ![Screenshot](../images/issue-details-dialog-editing.png){: class="center" style="width:80%"}

 ### Open Viewpoint
 Saved viewpoint can be opened in supported BIM software or in bimU.io Agile's web viewer.
 Click the magnifier button and select where you want the viewpoint to be opened.
-Before opening a viewpoint, you **must** also open the original BIM model file or an identical BIM model.
 The underlying principle is similar to <a href="https://github.com/BuildingSMART/BCF-XML/tree/master/Documentation#visualization-information-bcfv-file" target="_blank">BCF (BIM Collaboration Format) viewpoint</a>.

+!!! info "Before opening a viewpoint, you must also open the original BIM model file or an identical BIM model."

 ![Screenshot](../images/open-viewpoint-popover.png){: class="center" style="width:50%"}